devdeer-kevin/hy.com/README.md

 ## Introduction

-This is the official GitHub repository personal website.
-This website will be a personal and professional showcase for me, Kevin Heyland, focusing on software development, project management, and a passion for technology and design.
+This is the official GitHub repository of my website.
+This website will be a personal and professional showcase for me, focusing on software development, project management, and a passion for technology and design.

 ## Overview